 While we don’t pay volunteers a salary, we do pay reasonable expenses, which might include travel or meals when you’re volunteering.

 Could it affect my benefits?

 You can volunteer for Hft even if you’re on benefits.
 We’ll provide you with guidance on what you need to do to make sure you meet benefit agency requirements.

 Can groups get involved?

 You may still be able to volunteer if you have a criminal record – it depends on the role you’re applying for.
 We’ll ask you to complete a DBS (Disclosure and Barring) check, and make a decision on a case-by-case basis.

 I’m an asylum seeker/refugee, can I volunteer?

-If you want to do a volunteering role where you’re in direct contact with someone we support, we will need to do a Criminal Records Bureau (CRB) check before you can start volunteering for us.
-If you’re new to the UK, this can take time.
+If you want to do a volunteering role where you’re in direct contact with someone we support, we will need to do a DBS check, which can take some time when you’re new to the UK.